-The Bucharest Transport Company is the main public transportation operator in Bucharest and Ilfov County and has one of the most extensive transportation networks in Europe, with a length of the routes of 1651km, double track.
-The transportation network covers an area of 633 km², of which, 228 km² in the urban area.
+The Bucharest Transport Company is the main public transport operator in Bucharest and Ilfov County and has one of the most extensive transport networks in Europe, with a length of the routes of 1651km, double track.
+The transport network covers an area of 633 km², of which, 228 km² in the urban area.

 STB SA has about 2000 vehicles (buses, trolleybuses and trams) which perform, yearly, over 700 million trips.